Myrna Herzog

 As a viola da gamba soloist, "the Lady of the viola da gamba" (Jornal do Brasil/ O Globo) has performed extensively throughout Europe (Austria, Bosnia-Herzegovina, Denmark, England, Estonia, Finland, Germany, Holland, Hungary, Latvia, Portugal, Spain, Slovakia, Slovenia, Switzerland, Russia, the Czech Republic ), in South America (Argentina, Brasil, Colombia, Ecuador, Peru), Asia (Turkey, Israel) and the U.S. She has performed the viola da gamba solos of Bach's Passions with The Israel Philharmonic, in the Israeli premiere of those works (read her article about those viol solos on the Journal of the Viola Gamba Society of America).
 She has also performed the quinton in the American premiere of a Quartet by Respighi for quinton, viola d'amore and two viols, as a guest of The New York Consort of Viols.
 Her album Choose Life is a viola da gamba solo recital of music from the 16, 17, 18 and 21st centuries performed on 6 different viols (1 modern and 5 historical ones).
 It presents highlights of the viola da gamba repertoire together with new music dedicated to Myrna by six living composers, showcasing the instrument's boundless possibilities of expression.

 Myrna has a Doctorate degree in music (made on direct track, bypassing the Master’s degree) at Bar Ilan University, Israel.
 Her Bachelor degrees were acquired in Brazil, on violoncello and journalism, at the Federal University of Rio de Janeiro.
-She presently teaches viols at the Jerusalem Academy of Music and Dance.
+She taught viols at the Jerusalem Academy of Music and Dance and at Bar Ilan University.
 She has published a poetry book in Portuguese: A Casa do Alaúde.

 "Myrna Herzog proved to be a sophisticated master as the interpreter of Telemann's Suite for Viola da Gamba and Orchestra".
 Helsingin Sanomat, Finland